elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 ```

 This function is implementing a one-time pad (OTP).
 If one-time pads are used
-correcly, they are perfectly secure and cannot be broken.
-However, one-time pads
+correctly, they are perfectly secure and cannot be broken.
+However, one-time
-do have strict limitations:
+pads do have strict limitations:

 1. The key must be at least as long as the plaintext
 2. It is a _one_ time pad - the key must never be re-used